 CLICK TO ENLARGE!1911 Liberty head V-nickel

-Included with each Vin Fiz relic print is a 1911 Liberty Head V-nickel – the year Cal Rodgers made his coast-to-coast flight.
+First, we are including with each Vin Fiz relic print ordered – a 1911 Liberty Head V-nickel – the year Cal Rodgers made his coast-to-coast flight.
 We don’t recommend spending it at the corner store because it’s a vintage, collectible coin – graded GOOD to VERY GOOD.
 In 1911, it was enough to buy a Vin Fiz grape soda.

 And this “episode” that happened in Texas.
 “Offended by a farmer’s refusal to extend credit for gasoline, Rodgers rejects a bystander’s offer of assistance in starting up his plane.
 As he pulls down on the propeller to ignite the engine, the Vin Fiz starts taxiing across the farmer’s field.
 The crowd cheers – some for the airplane, a few for the pursuing pilot.”